alejandromunoznavarro/Linguistic-Engineering/README.md

 # Linguistic-Engineering
-Repository for Exercises about Linguistic Engineering in the Master's Degree in Artificial Intelligence
+Repository for Exercises about Linguistic Engineering in the Master's Degree in Artificial Intelligence with Luna Martínez Jiménez ( @MoonDollLuna )